The All of Us Research Program’s wearables dataset

 Abstract

-Digital health technologies are revolutionizing medical research, offering unprecedented insights into health monitoring and disease detection through continuous, real-world data collection.
-Here, we report the release of one of the largest and most demographically rich digital health technology (DHT) datasets as part of the All of Us Research Program.
-Through a historic device distribution effort, the program reached a broad range of participants nationwide, yielding a DHT dataset of unmatched demographic scope.
-This dataset contains Fitbit data from more than 59,000 participants spanning 14 years with over 39 million step observations and 31 million sleep observations.
-Nearly half (46%) of participants with Fitbit data also contributed electronic health records, physical measurements, genomics, and survey data.
-This transformative resource enables researchers to study relationships between digital health metrics and clinical outcomes, advancing DHT methodologies through its unprecedented size, broad representation, and multi-modal data linkage.
+Digital health technologies (DHTs) are revolutionizing medical research, offering unprecedented insights into health monitoring and disease detection through continuous, real-world data collection.
+Here we characterize the data in one of the largest and most demographically rich DHT datasets as part of the All of Us Research Program.
+Through a historic device distribution effort, the program reached a broad range of participants nationwide, yielding a DHT dataset with an expanded a large demographic scope.
+This dataset contains Fitbit data from more than 59,000 participants spanning 14 years with more than 39 million step observations and 31 million sleep observations.
+Nearly half (46%) of participants with Fitbit data also contributed electronic health records, physical measurements, genomics and survey data.
+This resource enables researchers to study relationships between digital health metrics and clinical outcomes, advancing DHT methodologies through its large size, broad representation and multi-modal data linkage.

 Article activity feed